 We opened Pop-up pantries across San Francisco and Marin to accommodate large numbers of people who have lost access to food due to the COVID-19 pandemic.
-We opened 27 pop-ups (most still open), which served about 10 times more people than our regular pantries last year, including drive-thrus.
+We opened 27 pop-ups, which served about 10 times more people than our regular pantries in 2019, including drive-thrus.

 Home Delivered Groceries

 Many of our senior participants were sheltering in place and no longer had access to their weekly pantries.
-Together with partners and Food Bank volunteers, we ramped up our Home Delivered Groceries service to provide groceries to about 12,000 homebound seniors each week last year.
-This year, this program is still going strong, providing groceries to 10,000 households.
+Together with partners and Food Bank volunteers, we ramped up our Home Delivered Groceries service to provide groceries to about 11,500 homebound neighbors each week last year.

 Supporting existing pantries